 The cross curricular approach to learning ensures there are frequent opportunities for children to demonstrate that they can apply the knowledge and skills gained in core lessons (Reading, Writing, Maths and SPAG) into all areas of their work, again giving an opportunity to emphasise the purpose of learning .
 Our topics give clear opportunities for children to take responsibility for decisions, work in teams or independently, and to take on various roles within the process of learning and achieving.
-We believe in our curriculum creating opportunities that develop skills for life and a love for learning.
+We believe in our curriculum creating opportunities that develop knowledge and skills for life and a love for learning.

 Some of our learning challenges have included the following: